xNuclearSquirrel/SquirrelCast-Public/manuals/receiving-telemetry-from-elrs-backpack-over-wifi.md

 ### Option 2: Connect directly to the backpack access point

 1. Leave the hotspot off, or power up where the configured Home Wi-Fi is not available.
-2. Power up the backpack.
+2. Power up the radio.
 3. Connect the phone or tablet to the Wi-Fi network `ExpressLRS TX Backpack XXXXXX`.
 4. Use the password `expresslrs`.